 Positional Devices for Snoring and Sleep Apnea

-For those of you who would rather have a root canal without novacaine than wear a mask while sleeping, fortunately, there are other options out there.
+For those of you who would rather have a root canal without novocaine than wear a mask while sleeping, fortunately, there are other options out there.

 First, some background: in order to be marketed for the "treatment of sleep apnea," products must undergo rigorous testing and be approved by the FDA.
-These products require a prescription from a licensed provider.
+These products require a prescription from a licensed provider, usually a sleep physician.
 Non-FDA approved products have not gone through the same testing and therefore can only be marketed for "snoring."
 Whether there is a substantive difference in efficacy between "FDA-approved" and "non-FDA approved" products is a matter for debate.

-The longest standing remedy for positional snoring and sleep apnea has probably been sewing, or otherwise attaching, a tennis (or similar) ball to the back of a sleep shirt.
+The longest-standing remedy for positional snoring and sleep apnea has probably been sewing, or otherwise attaching, a tennis (or similar) ball to the back of a sleep shirt.
+The goal is to try to get individuals to sleep on their side.
 Sleep doctors have been recommending this intervention since the dawn of sleep medicine, albeit with little long-term success.
 The failure rate is high with this method because it doesn't prevent you from rolling to your back, it simply wakes you when you do.
 You then roll onto your side, fall back asleep and a short while later, the same thing happens again.
 There is a common belief that you can permanently train yourself to sleep on your side with just a few weeks of the tennis ball method, which is a myth.
 Which leads me to the next subject...

 Pillows & Body Pillows